MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/process-events-using-event-processor-editor.md

 The following table shows the results of changing the data type using manage fields.The columns represents the original data type, and the rows represents the target data type.

-- If there is a ✔️ in the cell, it means that it can be converted directly without authoring errors.
+- If there is a ✔️ in the cell, it means that it can be converted directly and the target data type option is shown in the dropdown list.
-- If there is a ❌ in the cell, it means that it cannot be converted and fatal authoring error is generated.
+- If there is a ❌ in the cell, it means that it cannot be converted and the target data type option is not shown in the dropdown list.
 - If there is a ⚠️ in the cell, it means that it can be converted, but it needs to meet certain conditions, such as the string format must conform to the requirements of the target data type.
 For example, when converting from string to int, the string needs to be a valid integer form, such as “123”, not “abc”.

 |      | int                      | Float                     | string                      | datetime                    | Record | Array |